 At your interview, the Med School will be considering whether you have the qualities needed to become a Med student and ultimately a Doctor.
 It’s an opportunity for you to demonstrate your suitability and enthusiasm for Medicine, and discuss any experiences you’ve had (work experience, volunteering, extracurricular activities, etc) which make you an excellent candidate.
 You can prepare for interviews by getting to grips with practice questions.

-Try to think about any potentially tricky questions that can come up.
-Although what’s said about you on paper will get you to the door, it is the interview itself that will get you through it.
+Remember that what’s written about you on paper will get you to the door, but it’s the interview itself that will get you through it.

-How many nights did I spend hitting the refresh button on my email inbox?
-Too much to remember as I showed up to class the next day tired and bleary-eyed, only to dive into my bag the instant my phone received a notification.
+How many nights did I spend refreshing my email inbox?
+Too many to remember, and I would show up to class the next day tired and bleary-eyed, still wanting to check my phone every few minutes.

-Universities receive a tsunami of medical applications every year, and it takes a while to sift through them all.
-While waiting for a reply, channel your time into focusing on the next stage of your application.
-That way, you’ll be much more prepared for whatever comes next.
+Universities receive a huge amount of applications every year, so it takes a long time to sift through them all.
+While you’re waiting for an update on one stage of your application, simply channel your time into preparing for the next stage.
+This way, you’ll stay focused and be much more prepared for whatever comes next.

 This is extremely important, and I was guilty of worrying over the tiniest details of my application.
 Try to remember that once something is done, it’s done – so if you dwell on it, you’re just wasting time and your mental health will suffer as a result.